mscdex/ssh2/README.md

 exitOnSourceEnd                 Use a work around that ssh2.Channel will closes automatically on .end() and the
                                 exit code has to be set before.
 Will be ignored when either strictStreams2 or strict is set.

+endWorkaround                   Use a work around to wait for both ssh2.Channel stdout and stderr to have all
+                                data transferred before calling .exit() and then stdout.end() .
+Will be ignored when either strictStreams2 or strict is set.

 strict                          Ingore nothing, always fail.
 </pre>